Dealing with Debt: A Consumer's Guide

 How does someone make a proposal?
 What is the procedure?

-The procedure begins when you seek the help of an administrator who might be a trustee in bankruptcy or a person appointed by the Superintendent of Bankruptcy.
+The procedure begins when you seek the help of an administrator who might be an LIT or a person appointed by the Superintendent of Bankruptcy.
 This individual will assess your financial situation and give you advice about what kind of a proposal may be best for you and your creditors.
 The administrator will ask you to sign the required forms, which will then be filed with the Official Receiver.

 What happens after a proposal is filed with the Official Receiver?